Worksheet: Cloning Animals

 - CThere is no link between cloning animals and cloning humans.

 Cloning animals could be used to preserve endangered species.

-- BThere is no method of cloning endangered species.
+- CThere is no method of cloning endangered species.

 Cloning animals could help us research age-related disorders.

-- BThere is no link between cloning and research of age-related disorders.
+- AThere is no link between cloning and research of age-related disorders.